-Patent Owner argues that Petitioner's reason for adding Arnett's "plunger elements . . . having a gap therebetween" "is based on an illogical analysis and mere conclusory statements."
+Patent Owner argues that Petitioner's reason for adding Arnett's "plunger elements . . . having a gap therebetween," "is based on an illogical analysis and mere[] conclusory statements."
 See Prelim.
 Resp.
 48. In support of this argument, Patent Owner asserts that a "POSITA would have no reason to, and would not want to, modify Tauschinski's existing actuator to include two plunger elements based on Arnett."
-Id. at 48-49.
-Patent Owner points out that "the mode of operation of the valve actuating element and septum of Arnett is completely different from the valve actuating element and 'disc consisting of elastic material and having a central slit' of Tauschinski."
+Id.
+Patent Owner argues further that "the mode of operation of the valve actuating element and septum of Arnett is completely different from the valve actuating element and 'disc consisting of elastic material and having a central slit' of Tauschinski."
 Id. at 51.

-We agree.
+We agree with Patent Owner.